PacAnimal/clipwriter/README.md

 * Copying large amounts of text and long scripts that would otherwise take ages to type in
 * Copying multiple files and directories

+## How it works
+ClipWriter uses the SendWait function from the System.Windows.Forms library to generate synthetic keystrokes.
+It uses SendWait() in favour of alternative calls such as SendKeys() in attempt to avoid mistakes when writing large amounts of text to slow applications.
+SendWait() is slower than SendKeys(), but also more accurate.

+To paste files, ClipWriter generates PowerShell commands to create the required directory structure, and it transfers the files themselves by Base64-encoding them in chunks and generating commands to decode the chunks on the remote side.

 ## Issues
 * Speed, obviously.
 Copying large files is time consuming, but if the alternative is to run through several hours of meetings about firewall rules and security issues, this might be quicker after all.
 * The computer that's doing the "typing" is pretty much unusable while the script runs.
 You can watch Youtube on a separate screen though :D